 Step 1: Assess your likes and dislikes.

+“Set boundaries.
+Maybe stress is piling up because you keep taking on additional work or saying yes to others when you really should be saying no.” Melanie McNally, PsyD, LCPC says.
 Numerous individuals change careers due to their dislike over the nature of their job, their company’s work culture and their boss.
 Thus, identifying dislikes is oftentimes more comfortable than that of identification of likes; however, to entirely be successful in your new career realizing your preferences is necessary.
 Do you want to work at home?
 Or do you thrive in an office?
 What time of the day are you most productive: day or night?
 What gets you excited and energized?
 If your answers are not definitive, there are career assessments available to help you define your preferences and dislikes.
 In essence, the first step is, in fact, a time to rediscover oneself.

 Step 2: Read and Study different career options.